psychemedia/middle-english-romances/sir-amadace.md

 And when he had so departed, or ever he had passed the gate, each man was saying what he thought.
 Some held him for a fool who lightly spent what he had lightly won, and some said he was born in good time who could thus have a penny for the asking; but none of them knew aught of his estate.
 And so may men often judge one another, and wot full little of what they are talking.

-Six miles from the city they came where a cross parted the way a-two; and Sir Amadas, turning to his squire, his sumpter-man, and his groom, said: " Good sirs, lay it not to heart, but ye must now take your leave, for no man shall follow me except I can feed and clothe him."
+Six miles from the city they came where a cross parted the way a-two; and Sir Amadas, turning to his squire, his sumpter-man, and his groom, said: "Good sirs, lay it not to heart, but ye must now take your leave, for no man shall follow me except I can feed and clothe him."
 And at this the hardest-hearted there made mourning, upon hearing him speak so.
-Again he said: " Be merry, for ye are worthy men, and ye shall everywhere find good masters.
+Again he said: "Be merry, for ye are worthy men, and ye shall everywhere find good masters.
 God may yet help me and send me grace to prosper, and ye may yet see all care overgone, and be dearly welcome back, both ye and many more."
-He said further: " And of the horses ye ride, the worst is worth ten pounds; but by St. John, each of you, squire, yeoman, and knave, shall own the horse he sits upon, with saddle, bridle, and other gear, be it never so good.
-God keep you honest men, and Christ defend you! " Thus with weeping they parted and went their several ways.
+He said further: "And of the horses ye ride, the worst is worth ten pounds; but by St. John, each of you, squire, yeoman, and knave, shall own the horse he sits upon, with saddle, bridle, and other gear, be it never so good.
+God keep you honest men, and Christ defend you!"
+Thus with weeping they parted and went their several ways.

 When his men were gone, the knight turned his steed and rode forth on his journey.
-His way lay under a forest, and presently he dismounted and sat down in bitter grief, remembering his high castles, his broad lands and towns, now all passed out of his possession, and himself banished from his home for poortith; `[Poverty.]` and he repented him of his former deeds. " For," said he, " folk set no store by a man that hath little goods.
+His way lay under a forest, and presently he dismounted and sat down in bitter grief, remembering his high castles, his broad lands and towns, now all passed out of his possession, and himself banished from his home for poortith; `[Poverty.]` and he repented him of his former deeds.
+"For," said he, "folk set no store by a man that hath little goods.
 Once I had three hundred pounds' worth of rents, and wasted it all light-heartedly, being but a fool!
 As long as I had a household, I was held for a great lord and much set by; but now wise men may dwell at home, while fools walk abroad.
 God wot that is my case!
 Jesus, as Thou didst die on the Rood, and shed Thy precious blood for me, and didst win all this world, let me come never where I shall be Icnown as a knight, unless I may avow it; and grant me grace to send for all those that now wander wildsomely for me, and all that have ever done me good; or else, O Lord, let me die at once, for then were it well with me!
 Alas, I am now scorned as a fool, and for want of wit have made foes of my friends, and have ruined myself through mine ovm benevolence.
-Yet if thou didst succour me, I should again spend gladly on those that are in want! "
+Yet if thou didst succour me, I should again spend gladly on those that are in want!"

 Now as he rode on through the forest, he deemed no man had heard him, for he saw none in sight; but there came one riding by on a milk-white steed, arrayed as a knight in white armour, and so suddenly that Sir Amadas was affrayed.
 Yet sad as he was, he did not forget his courtesy, but greeted the stranger fair.

-Quoth the White Knight: " What man are ye that go mourning in this guise, with such simple `[Humble.]` cheer? "
+Quoth the White Knight: "What man are ye that go mourning in this guise, with such simple `[Humble.]` cheer?"

-And when Sir Amadas would have denied this, " Nay," said the other, " hush!
+And when Sir Amadas would have denied this, "Nay," said the other, "hush!
 I have been here this long while.
 Ye should not lament so, for God, may make a man to fall and rise again; His help is aye near!
 Goods are but a loan, and whiles a man has something and whiles not; ye have many a fellow `[Companion.]` in like estate.
 Think on the precious blood of Christ shed for you and for all mankind.
 A man that gives of a kind heart alike to good and evil, will come out somehow.
 A man that has always been free of his gifts will ever meet with one ready to help him; so repent not what ye have done.
 He that created sun and moon is able to pay you all.
 I trow ye would love dearly him that could bring you out of your woes?
 Here beside dwells a great king, who has a fair young daughter that he loves most of all things; and no man is to wed her but such as can win her at the joust.
 Now ye are one of the seemliest knights I saw ever under arms, and ye shall go there as gay as any man on earth.
 Ye shall have none in your fellowship, but ye shall win many lords to your side for your great gift-giving — look that ye spare none!
 Say your men that came with you have been drowned in the wild waters of the sea; and be free of your largess until ye have a noble company, and I shall requite every one.
 Be liberal of wage, for if ye give ten thousand gifts, I shall pay your costs.
 There shall ye win great fame in frith and forest, town and tower; and ye shall wed that lady.
 Then shall I come again to you, when ye are at home among your friends; and I make with you now this foreward, that ye shall share with me at that time all ye have won."

-Then bespake Sir Amadas: " An ye have, by God's grace, power for to comfort me now, ye shall find me true and leal, and ever, lord, will I deal justly between you and me."
+Then bespake Sir Amadas: "An ye have, by God's grace, power for to comfort me now, ye shall find me true and leal, and ever, lord, will I deal justly between you and me."

-"Farewell, Sir Amadas," quoth the knight. " Ye shall work by God's grace, and He will be with you! "
+"Farewell, Sir Amadas," quoth the knight.
+"Ye shall work by God's grace, and He will be with you!"

-"Have good day," answered Sir Amadas. " Ye shall find me as true as a man may be."
+"Have good day," answered Sir Amadas.
+"Ye shall find me as true as a man may be."

 Presently then he went down to the sea-shore, and found there so many broken ships as it was marvel to see, and folk driven ashore, knights in miniver, `[Grey fur.
 Squirrel?]` grey horses and white, and all manner of wealth cast up by the waters, chests and coffers full of precious gold, and no man alive to bear anything away.
 He clad him straightway in a robe of gold web as rich as any might be; and the steed on which he mounted was surely the best that ever man had for jousting.

 All this befell under a high tower, wherein the king and his daughter were watching.
-Said the king: " Lo, yonder is a royal knight! " Then he sent a message by his own squire and three knights, bidding them: " Go look what yon may be, and tell me who it is, and say that all his goods shall be kept wholly in his own hands.
+Said the king: "Lo, yonder is a royal knight!"
+Then he sent a message by his own squire and three knights, bidding them: "Go look what yon may be, and tell me who it is, and say that all his goods shall be kept wholly in his own hands.
 Go ye together to meet him, and say he is welcome if he be come in peace."

-The messengers walked along the sea-side, and took Sir Amadas by his white hand, and asked his tidings, and said: " Our king has sent us here to wit if you will tell us of your coming; and he vows that your goods shall be yours utterly, and whatsoever ye will do with his men, ye have but to command them and they shall be your servants full ready."
+The messengers walked along the sea-side, and took Sir Amadas by his white hand, and asked his tidings, and said: "Our king has sent us here to wit if you will tell us of your coming; and he vows that your goods shall be yours utterly, and whatsoever ye will do with his men, ye have but to command them and they shall be your servants full ready."

-And Sir Amadas replied: " I am a prince of high degree, and had intended to arrive in state, with wine and flowers, horses, armour, and a goodly array of knights; but stiff storms have driven me hither, and dashed my noble ship to pieces — ye may see the truth for yourselves.
+And Sir Amadas replied: "I am a prince of high degree, and had intended to arrive in state, with wine and flowers, horses, armour, and a goodly array of knights; but stiff storms have driven me hither, and dashed my noble ship to pieces — ye may see the truth for yourselves.
 To spend I have still enough and plenty; but all the men that came with me are lost."

-They led him to the castle gate, and told the whole adventure to the king, who said to him: " Welcome, my friend!
+They led him to the castle gate, and told the whole adventure to the king, who said to him: "Welcome, my friend!
 Be of good cheer, and thank God's grace for deliverance from such a storm!
 It was a happy issue that ye got safe ashore!
-Never have I met a man who won my love as quickly as ye have done already! "
+Never have I met a man who won my love as quickly as ye have done already!"

 Then the king made a proclamation, calling upon folk, knight, squire, yeoman, and knave, each in his degree, to take service with Sir Amadas, whose men were drowned.
 He would give them as much as they had ever had with any other lord — yea, and more.
 As soon as gentlemen heard that cry, they flocked to him, so that when the jousting was proclaimed in honour of the king's daughter, no other knight had half such a company.
 There he won great fame, together with frith and field, tower and town, castle and strong city, and more than an hundred steeds, half of which he gave to the king, and the other half he kept for the White Knight, his companion.

-When the jousting was ended, they went home to disarm themselves; and often and again the king said: " Gramercy, gentle knight! " And his sweet daughter unlaced the knight's armour, and they went presently to meat.
+When the jousting was ended, they went home to disarm themselves; and often and again the king said: "Gramercy, gentle knight!"
+And his sweet daughter unlaced the knight's armour, and they went presently to meat.
 But as soon as each had sight of the other, such a love seized them as never departed all their lives after.

-Now when they had feasted, the king took Sir Amadas by his white hand, saying: " Sir, my daughter is mine only heir, and she shall be your prize.
+Now when they had feasted, the king took Sir Amadas by his white hand, saying: "Sir, my daughter is mine only heir, and she shall be your prize.
 An ye be a man to wed a wife, I vouch her safe to you.
 Take her, and while I live ye shall have the half of my kingdom, and after, all."

-"Gramercy! " quoth Sir Amadas, and thanked the king for his favour and his good gifts.
+"Gramercy!" quoth Sir Amadas, and thanked the king for his favour and his good gifts.

 Soon after they rode to the church for the wedding.
 Of gold and silver many a pound, and other gifts were scattered as they passed by the way; and afterwards, all the lords and their slender, noble dames gathered in the hall for the feast.
 Thus came his weal after his woe — God grant that ours do likewise!
 The royal banquet lasted a fortnight, and during that time many shafts were shaken. `[There were many joustings.]`

 A year and a half they lived together in great joy, and a fair child was born to them.
-But now listen to the marvel that chanced when, one day before meat, his fellow came to the castle gate, clad all in gay gear, as it were an angel, in white and on a milk-white steed, and said anon to the porter: " Go my errand to thy lord at once.
+But now listen to the marvel that chanced when, one day before meat, his fellow came to the castle gate, clad all in gay gear, as it were an angel, in white and on a milk-white steed, and said anon to the porter: "Go my errand to thy lord at once.
 And if he ask whence I come, or from what country, say that my armour is white, and that we have been together before; and he will not deny it."

 Then the porter went into the hall and accosted his lord, whom he met there: "Lord, here is come the fairest knight that ever I saw since I was born.
 Milk-white is his steed and all his other gear.
 He says that ye have been together, and I hope ye will have seen him.
 He is come here alone."